au-research/raido/doc/service-level-guide.md

 Users may experience degraded performance during the maintenance window.

-Occasionally, the Raido system may return HTTP 500 errors during the maintenance window.
-The Raido team will make best efforts to communicate in advance when these outages are expected.
+Occasionally, the RAiD service may return HTTP 500 errors during the maintenance window.
+The RAiD team will make best efforts to communicate in advance when these outages are expected.

-## Raido maintenance window
+## RAiD service maintenance window

 Weekly: Tuesday 01:30 - 02:00 UTC (Tuesday 11:30 - 12:00 AEST)

-Where possible, Raido maintenance is carried out with zero downtime, but performance may be degraded during the maintenance window.
+Where possible, RAiD service maintenance is carried out with zero downtime, but performance may be degraded during the maintenance window.

-Occasionally, the Raido system may return HTTP 500 errors during the maintenance window.
-The Raido team will make best efforts to communicate in advance when these outages are expected.
+Occasionally, the RAiD service may return HTTP 500 errors during the maintenance window.
+The RAiD team will make best efforts to communicate in advance when these outages are expected.

 # Usage limits

-In order to ensure availability and fairness to all institutions, the API service has limits for various things.
+In order to ensure availability and fairness to all institutions and customers of the system, the API service has limits for various things.

-* 5 mint requests per second, per institutuion
+* 5 mint requests per second, per service-point
   * requests in excess of the limit may be rejected with a HTTP 429 error
-* 25 general API requests per second, per institution
+* 25 general API requests per second, per service-point
   * requests in excess of the limit may be rejected with a HTTP 429 error
-* RAID DMR is limited to 200 KB maximum size
+* RAID Metadata is limited to 200 KB maximum size
-  * requests to mint or update records with a DMR > 200 KB may be rejected with a HTTP 413 error
+  * requests to mint or update records with a metadata size of > 200 KB may be rejected with a HTTP 413 error

+Note that these limits may not initially be enforced, and when they are enforced it's likely the limits will be set with some leeway.
+Being able to achieve a higher throughput than those documented should be taken as evidence that the higher throughput level will always be available.

+Furthermore, the documented throughput limits are "best effort" - if the service comes under usage pressure, the endpoints may begin returning 429 errors even though your usage is within the throughput limits indicated.

 # API Compatibility